 Pregnancy doesn’t always wait for a convenient season.
 Really, unless you’re one of the lucky ones who started expecting around March, you’re going to be pregnant during the crisp winter months at some point.
 And while it’s enough for many to simply break out their winter coats, scarves, and hats, there are certain considerations and precautions you should take to have a happy, healthy winter pregnancy.

-While the impulse might be to stow away indoors, and never leave the comfort of your bed (honestly, not a bad impulse), chances are you’ll be forced outside at some point during the winter.
-With that in mind, here are 4 tips for staying healthy, happy and comfortable.
+While the impulse might be to stow away indoors and never leave the comfort of your bed (honestly, not a bad impulse), chances are you’ll be forced outside at some point during the winter.
+With that in mind, here are four tips for staying healthy, happy, and comfortable.

 See a Chiropractor

 Cold weather can cause muscles and tendons to feel stiff and tense, and the added stress of navigating slick sidewalks doesn’t help.
-Compound that with the fact that, during pregnancy, most women experience discomfort due to hormonal and postural changes and you’ve got a recipe for back and neck pain.
-To counter this, get back pain relief today from a chiropractor, who can offer gentle, comfortable treatment, as well as tips on posture.
+Compound that with the fact that, during pregnancy, most women experience discomfort due to hormonal and postural changes, and you’ve got a recipe for back and neck pain.
+To counter this, get back pain relief today from a chiropractor, who can offer gentle, comfortable treatment and tips on posture.

 Stay Active… the Right Way

 As mentioned, you might feel the impulse to laze away your days, but, as you might have guessed, that isn’t the healthiest thing for you or the baby.
-It could be as simple as going for a swim every once in a while, walking on the treadmill, exercising on an elliptical or doing yoga in your living room – anything to stay active in a safe and gentle fashion.
-You can even partake in winter sports; just avoid anything where you might bump your abdomen (i.e., downhill skiing is an obvious no-go).
+It could be as simple as going for a swim every once in a while, walking on the treadmill, exercising on an elliptical, or doing yoga in your living room – anything to stay active safely and gently.
+You can even partake in winter sports; avoid anything where you might bump your abdomen (i.e., downhill skiing is an obvious no-go).
 As for the snow shoveling: that’s what your partner is for!